TopQuadrant/shacl/README.md

 **An open source implementation of the W3C Shapes Constraint Language (SHACL) based on Apache Jena.**

-Contact: Ashley Caselli (ashley.caselli@unige.ch)\
+Contact: Ashley Caselli (ashley@knowledgepixels.com)\
 Original developer: Holger Knublauch (holger@topquadrant.com)

 Can be used to perform SHACL constraint checking and rule inferencing in any Jena-based Java application.
 This API also serves as a reference implementation of the SHACL spec.

 Coverage:

 * [SHACL Core and SHACL-SPARQL validation](https://www.w3.org/TR/shacl/)
 * [SHACL Advanced Features (Rules etc)](https://www.w3.org/TR/shacl-af/)

 Former Coverage until version 1.4.0

 * [SHACL Compact Syntax](https://w3c.github.io/shacl/shacl-compact-syntax/)

 Former Coverage until version 1.3.2

 * [SHACL JavaScript Extensions](https://www.w3.org/TR/shacl-js/)

 The TopBraid SHACL API is internally used by the European Commission's generic [SHACL-based RDF validator](https://www.itb.ec.europa.eu/shacl/any/upload) (used to validate RDF content against SHACL shapes) and [SHACL shape validator](https://www.itb.ec.europa.eu/shacl/shacl/upload) (used to validate SHACL shapes themselves).

 The same code is used in the TopBraid products (currently aligned with the TopBraid 7.1 release).